 The first public meeting to introduce and explain the planning process was held on November 30, 2022.
-A second and final public meeting to review the entire draft plan was held on November X, 2022.
+A second and final public meeting to review the entire draft plan was held on November 21, 2022.
 As documented in Appendix A, public notices were posted on the County website and the County Facebook page prior to both public meetings inviting members of the public to attend.
 The public meeting dates and topics discussed are summarized below in Table 2.5.

-Meeting Type Meeting Topic Meeting Date/Time Meeting Locations Public Meeting #1 1) 2) 3) Introduction to DMA and CRS program and why we plan Overview of the 10-step planning process Discussion of flood hazard risks, vulnerabilities, and other concerns February 17, 2022 5:00 p.m.
-Virtual Meeting Microsoft Teams Public Meeting #2 1) 2) Review "Draft" Plan Solicit comments and feedback from the public November X, 2022 TIME TBD Virtual Meeting Microsoft Teams found eight different ways to involve the public beyond attending public meetings, including press releases, social media, a public survey, and the collection of public and stakeholder comments on the draft plan.
+Meeting Type Meeting Topic Meeting Date/Time Meeting Locations Public Meeting #1 Introduction to DMA and CRS program and why we plan Overview of the 10-step planning process Discussion of flood hazard risks, vulnerabilities, and other concerns February 17, 2022 5:00 p.m.
+Virtual Meeting Microsoft Teams Public Meeting #2 Review "Draft" Plan Solicit comments and feedback from the public November 21, 2022 5:00 p.m.
+Virtual Meeting Microsoft Teams